Content

 Minoxidil is an effective, FDA-approved treatment for hair loss.
 But to recap, here’s what you need to know about potential Rogaine interactions:

-Like any medication, minoxidil can interact with some prescription drugs.
+Like any medication, minoxidil can interact with some over-the-counter and prescription drugs.

-Medications like diuretics and antidepressants can increase the blood pressure-lowering effects of minoxidil.
+Medications like diuretics and antidepressants can amplify the blood pressure-lowering effects of minoxidil.
 However, interactions are more likely with oral minoxidil than topical minoxidil.

 Minoxidil might not be right for you if you have certain medical conditions like heart or kidney disease.